 Risks of Options Trading

-Options trading can be more profitable than other types of trading, but it also comes with some significant risks.
+Options trading also comes with some significant risks.
 First and foremost, while your maximum loss is limited to the premiums you paid for your options contracts, it is easy to lose this entire investment.

 Using the example above, let’s say that the value of BT shares drops from an initial price of £1.10 to £1.08.
 If you owned 1,000 shares of BT outright, you would lose £20 on your trade.
 But since your options contracts are worthless at £1.08, you lose your entire £50 in premiums.

-Trading binary options amplifies this risk.
+Trading binary options amplify this risk.
 You cannot recover part of your premiums if the trade goes against you since the trade is designed to be all-or-none.

 It’s also important to keep in mind that options trading operates on a specific timeframe, which is dictated by the expiration date of your contract.
 It’s not enough to be correct about the direction or magnitude of an asset’s price move.
 You must also be correct about when that move will happen.
 This is significantly more difficult to predict, which makes it more trading binary options and traditional options riskier.